f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Types.md

 ### Error Types

 You might want to define a module specific error type that has a `throw`/`catch` interface.
-This error type should be accessible by any other dependant modules, and any uncaught error should eventually be converted into some kind of generic application error understandable by Tendermint.
+This error type should be accessible by any other dependent modules, and any uncaught error should eventually be converted into some kind of generic application error understandable by Tendermint.

-There is a simple way to do this using the `IsAppError` class
+There is a simple way to do this using the `IsAppError` typeclass

 ~~~ haskell ignore
 data AppError = AppError